elastic/kibana/README.md

 > backport
 ```

-or run this from anywhere:
+or run this from anywhere (will list commits from `elastic/kibana` and backport the selected commit to 7.x):

 ```
-> backport --upstream elastic/kibana
+> backport --upstream elastic/kibana --branch 7.x
 ```

 The above commands will start an interactive prompt.
 You can use the `arrow keys` to choose options, `<space>` to select checkboxes and `<enter>` to proceed.